 Investee companies that are not consolidated, but over which the Company exercises significant influence, are accounted for using the equity method of accounting.
-Whether or not the Company exercises significant influence with respect to an investee depends on an evaluation of several factors including, among others, representation on the investee company's board of directors, and ownership level, which is generally a 20% to 50% interest in the voting securities for corporate entities and between 5% and 50% interest in the voting securities for noncorporate entities.
-Under the equity method of accounting, an investee's underlying accounts are not reflected within the Company's consolidated balance sheets and consolidated income statements; rather, the Company's share of the earnings or losses of the investee is reflected in the caption "Equity in earnings from equity method investments" in the consolidated statements of income.
-The Company's carrying value in an equity method investee is reflected in the caption "Equity method investments" on the consolidated balance sheets.
+Whether or not the Company exercises significant influence with respect to an Investee depends on an evaluation of several factors including, among others, representation on the Investee company's board of directors, and ownership level, which is generally a 20% to 50% interest in the voting securities for corporate entities and between 5% and 50% interest in the voting securities for noncorporate entities.
+Under the equity method of accounting, an Investee's underlying accounts are not reflected within the Company's consolidated balance sheets and consolidated statements of income; rather, the Company's share of the earnings or losses of the Investee is reflected in the caption Equity in earnings (losses) from equity method investments in the consolidated statements of income.
+The Company's carrying value in an equity method Investee is reflected in the caption Equity method investments on the consolidated balance sheets.

 Nonmarketable equity securities are equity securities without readily determinable fair values that are not accounted for under the consolidation or the equity method of accounting.
 Management has elected the measurement alternative for these investments that do not have readily determined fair values.
 Under this alternative, such investments are measured at cost minus impairment, if any, plus or minus changes resulting from qualifying observable price changes in orderly transactions for an identical or similar investment of the same issuer.
-At March 31, 2021, the Company has outstanding capital commitments of approximately \$904 to these investees.
-At March 31, 2022 the Company has outstanding capital commitments of approximately \$120 to these investees.
+At March 31, 2022 and 2021, the Company has outstanding capital commitments of approximately \$120 and \$904, respectively, to these investees.

-Realized and unrealized gains and losses resulting from changes in fair value or the sale of equity investments are reported as "(Losses) gains on equity securities" on the consolidated statements of income.
+Realized and unrealized gains and losses resulting from changes in fair value or the sale of equity investments are reported as gains (losses) on equity securities on the consolidated statements of income.
 Substantially all (losses) gains recognized in Fiscal 2022 and 2021 are unrealized.